Constitution of Paraguay: Constitution of 1870

-At the end of the disastrous Paraguayan War (1865 - 1870), a Constituent assembly adopted a new constitution in November 1870, which, with amendments, remained in force for seventy years.
+At the end of the disastrous Paraguayan War (1865–1870), elections were held in July 1870 for a constituent assembly.
+The assembly adopted a new constitution in November 1870, which, with amendments, remained in force for seventy years.
 The constitution was based on principles of popular sovereignty, separation of powers, and a bicameral legislature consisting of a Senate and a Chamber of Representatives.
-Although its tenor was more democratic than the two previous constitutions, extensive power over the government and society in general remained in the hands of the President.
+Although its tenor was more democratic than the two previous constitutions, extensive power over the government and society in general remained in the hands of the president.

+The constitution specified that an executive was elected to serve by an electoral college for four-year terms.
+A term limit was set, prohibiting a president from serving two consecutive terms.
+The constitution established a bicameral legislature with 13 senators and 20 deputies.
+Every two years, half the deputies were up for election and a third of the senators.

 Constitution of 1940

 On February 18, 1940 President José Felix Estigarribia responded to a political stalemate by dissolving Congress and assuming emergency powers.
 To dramatize his government's desire for change, he scrapped the 1870 constitution and promulgated a new one on July 10, 1940.
 It was based on the 1937 Brazilian constitution which had established the Estado Novo regime.
-Reflecting the authoritarian cast of that document, as well as Estigarribia's concern for stability and power, the constitution provided for an extremely powerful state, with sweeping powers vested in the executive.
+The new constitution was a severely authoritarian document that reflected Estigarribia's concern for stability and power.
+It provided for an extremely powerful state, with sweeping powers vested in the executive.
 The president now was chosen in direct elections for a term of five years, and was eligible for a second term.
 He could intervene in the economy, control the press, suppress private groups, suspend individual liberties, and take exceptional actions for the good of the state.
 He also had the power to declare a state of siege, which allowed him to suspend civil liberties in either the entire country or a portion of it for 90 days.
 The Senate was abolished and a unicameral Chamber of Representatives reduced in power.
 A new advisory Council of State was created, modeled on the experience of corporatist Italy and Portugal, to represent group interests including business, farmers, bankers, the military, and the Roman Catholic Church.
 The military was entrusted with responsibility to safeguard the Constitution.
 On August 4, 1940 a referendum approved this constitution.